Josh Childress: Olympiacos (2008–2010)

 In July 2008, Childress signed a three-year, $20 million contract with the Greek team Olympiacos Piraeus.
 Because of tax breaks from playing overseas, however, his $20 million contract was equivalent to $32.5 million with an NBA team.
 Childress also had the option to opt out of the contract after each year.
 Childress also received a Greek Nike shoe contract after signing with Olympiacos, a Nike sponsorship club.
 He had been offered a five-year, $33 million deal by the Atlanta Hawks, but he turned it down because it was significantly less money than what Olympiacos offered him.

 During the 2008–09 EuroLeague season, he averaged 8.8 points, 4.6 rebounds, 1.1 assists and 1.1 steals per game.
 During the 2009–10 EuroLeague season, he averaged 15.2 points, 4.8 rebounds, 1.9 assists and 1.2 steals per game.

 In June 2010, Childress parted ways with Olympiacos.

 Phoenix Suns (2010–2012)

-On July 13, 2010, Childress' rights were acquired by Phoenix Suns in a trade that also sent a 2012 second-round draft pick to the Atlanta Hawks.
-Childress then signed a five-year deal with the Suns.
+On July 13, 2010, Childress' rights were acquired by the Phoenix Suns in a trade that also sent a 2012 second-round draft pick to the Atlanta Hawks.
+Childress then signed a five-year, $34 million deal with the Suns.

 On July 15, 2012, after the Suns acquired the amnestied rights of Luis Scola, Childress was released by the Suns via the amnesty clause.